Tech Tips & Guides

 Enjoyed this comprehensive troubleshooting article?
 Follow our FaceBook page, Linkedin profile or Instagram account for more expert insights and practical tips on cutting-edge technology.
 If you're experiencing persistent flickering, contact Esmond Service Centre today for a professional consultation and expert laptop repair services tailored specifically for you.

-Reviewed and originally published by Esmond Service Centre on July 7, 2024, updated on May 30, 2025.
+Reviewed and published by Esmond Liu, Founder & Lead Technician Trainer at Esmond Service Centre, on July 7, 2024

 Common reasons include loose or damaged display cables, outdated graphics drivers, faulty hardware components, or conflicting software.